 Take the Petri dish filled with the ethanol solution out of the system and dispose of the liquid and the dish.
 Using gloves, lens cleaner, and lens wipes, gently clean the oil from the microscope objective following standard protocols.
 Clean the sample holder by removing any grease.
 Dispose of all waste materials according to biosafety protocols and return tools to their known locations.

 Finish data collection from the computer(s) and shut them down.
-Power off all instruments, accessories, peripherals, or other deices utilized for the experiment.
+Power off all instruments, accessories, peripherals, or other devices utilized for the experiment.

 REPRESENTATIVE RESULTS: